 But who is Satoshi Nakamoto really?

-The Blockchain seems to have been conceived by Satoshi Nakamoto (pseudonym of the inventor of the Blockchain and its source code), and made famous by its best known protocol, the Bitcoin virtual currency.
+The Blockchain seems to have been conceived by Satoshi Nakamoto (pseudonym of the inventor of the Blockchain and its source code), and made famous by its best-known protocol, the Bitcoin virtual currency.

 Satoshi Nakamoto reveals his project and vision in October 2008 with the publication of a White Paper that speaks and describes the possibility of developing a digital currency independent of any central body or institution in the form of Bitcoin.
 All with a path of development of the code that Nakamoto began in 2007.

-The White Paper called Bitcoin: A Peer-to-Peer Electronic Cash System immediately met with great interest, in particular because it opens a perspective for monetary and financial exchanges in decentralized form.
+The White Paper called Bitcoin: A Peer-to-Peer Electronic Cash System immediately met with great interest, in particular, because it opens a perspective for monetary and financial exchanges in a decentralized form.
 The White Paper was followed in January 2009 by the launch of the first Bitcoin software with the inauguration of the digital currency in the form of the first Bitcoin cryptocurrency unit in version 0.1 on the Source forge development platform.